flet-dev/website/docs/tutorials/python-realtime-chat.md

 You may want to show messages in a different format, like this:
 <img src="/img/docs/chat-tutorial/chat-layout-chatmessage.svg" className="screenshot-70" />

-Chat message now will be a [Row](/docs/controls/row) containing [CircleAvatar](/docs/controls/circleavatar) with username initials and [Column](/docs/controls/column) that contains two [Text](/docs/controls/text) controls: user name and message text.
+Chat message will now be a [Row](/docs/controls/row) containing [CircleAvatar](/docs/controls/circleavatar) with username initials and [Column](/docs/controls/column) that contains two [Text](/docs/controls/text) controls: user name and message text.

-We will need to show quite a few chat messages in a chat app, so it makes sense to create your own reusable control.
+We will need to show quite a few chat messages in the chat app, so it makes sense to create your own reusable control.
 Lets create a new `ChatMessage` class that will inherit from `Row`.

 When creating an instance of `ChatMessage` class, we will pass a `Message` object as an argument and then `ChatMessage` will display itself based on `message.user_name` and `message.text`: